isomerpages/moe-bedoksouthsec/_mathematics/Mathematics.md

 ### Introduction

 The Mathematics Department aims to enthuse and empower students to learn and use mathematics in future engagements.
 We seek to develop confident and competent, self-directed learners and users of mathematical problem solving in the 21st Century.

 ### Student Outcomes

-The **Additional Mathematics Syllabus** aims to enable students who have an aptitude and interest in mathematics to:
+The <b>Additional Mathematics Syllabus</b> aims to enable students who have an aptitude and interest in mathematics to:

 *   Acquire mathematical concepts and skills for higher studies in mathematics and to support learning in the other subjects, in particular, the sciences;

 *   Develop thinking, reasoning and meta-cognitive skills through a mathematical approach to problem-solving;

 *   Connect ideas within mathematics and between mathematics and the sciences through applications of mathematics; and

 *   Appreciate the abstract nature and power of mathematics.

-The **Mathematics Syllabus** aims to enable all students to:
+The <b>Mathematics Syllabus</b> aims to enable all students to:

 *   Acquire mathematical concepts and skills for continuous learning in mathematics and to support learning in other subjects;
 *   Develop thinking, reasoning, communication, application and metacognitive skills through a mathematical approach to problem-solving;
 *   Connect ideas within mathematics and between mathematics and other subjects through applications of mathematics;
 *   Build confidence and foster interest in mathematics.

-The **N(T) Mathematics Syllabus** aims to enable students who are bound for post-secondary vocational education to:
+The <b>N(T) Mathematics Syllabus</b> aims to enable students who are bound for post-secondary vocational education to:

 *   Acquire mathematical concepts and skills for real life, to support learning in other subjects, and to prepare for vocational education;
 *   Develop thinking, reasoning, communication, application and metacognitive skills through a mathematical approach to problem solving; and

 *   Build confidence in using mathematics and appreciate its value in making informed decisions in real life.

 ### GCE Exam Format